-Dollar for dollar, a-thon events incur the fewest costs, which makes them a good option for most nonprofits with small budgets looking to get the most bang for their buck.
-Large and mid-size nonprofit organizations also see a good return on investment, seeing results that yield low cost per dollars raised.
+Dollar for dollar, a-thon events incur the fewest costs, which makes them a good option for many nonprofits with small budgets looking to get the most bang for their buck.
+Large and mid-size nonprofit organizations also see a good return on investment, seeing results that yield low costs per dollar raised.

 3. Competition (non-sport)

-Non-sports competitions are another type of event that incurs fewer costs for nonprofit organizations of all sizes.
-This holds especially true for smaller nonprofit organizations, where Software Advice’s research shows non-sports competitions are the easiest type of event to plan with the greatest return on investment.
+A non-sports competition is another type of fundraising event that incurs fewer costs for nonprofit organizations of all sizes.
+Non-sports competitions are another easy fundraising event type to plan with the greatest return on investment.

-One of the most effective ways to bolster the scope of your event, attract more potential donors, and get supporters to spend more money at an event is by incorporating a live or silent auction.
-An auction fundraising event not only gives your guests a reason to open their wallets, it also gives them something to do while socializing.
-It also gives your employees something to talk to your guests about during the meet and greets.
-Discussing items to be auctioned off gives you an easy tie-in to the fundraising component of the event without having to ask for a direct donation in person.
+Auctions are one of the most effective ways to bolster the scope of your event, attract more potential donors, and provide incentives for supporters to spend more money.
+An auction fundraising event not only gives your guests a reason to open their wallets but also gives them something to do while socializing.
+Discussing items to be auctioned off gives organizations an easy tie-in to the fundraising component of the event without having to ask for a direct donation in person.

 A charity art show is an opportunity for members of your community to display their talents for a great cause.
 There are several ways to host an art exhibit.
 One way is to hold the exhibit as a contest, where local artists showcase their work for a small entry fee in order to be professionally judged, with donated prizes for winners in various categories.
 Another way is to find artists who are willing to show their work in the interest of selling it for your benefit, giving a percentage of the sale to your organization.

 A nonprofit gala is a large-scale fundraising event that usually includes dinner, dancing, entertainment, and silent auctions or raffles to benefit a cause.
+It’s a great opportunity to pair with a local restaurant.
 Because this is typically the biggest event a nonprofit will hold, it requires many resources to pull together.
-While ticket sales go toward fundraising efforts, most galas also sell sponsorships or corporate tables, or hold a silent auction where, if most of the items are donated, you can have a much higher profit.
+While ticket sales go toward fundraising efforts, most galas sell sponsorships or corporate tables.
+Others hold a silent auction where you can have a much higher profit if most of the items are donated.

-Galas can be expensive to host when taking into consideration food and beverage (including caterers, waiters, and bartenders), rental fees for the location of the event, and marketing.
-Other major costs may include transportation, security, parking, and hotel fees for V.I.P. guests.
+Consider hosting your gala online through a virtual event platform to eliminate the cost of food and beverage (including caterers, waiters, and bartenders), rental fees for the location of the event, transportation, security, parking, and hotel fees for V.I.P. guests.

-Concerts can be some of the most fun events to host once everything comes together, but they have a very high cost per dollar and substantial upfront costs, making them more suitable for large nonprofits with big budgets and experienced staff.
-These types of events are best suited for large organizations rather than small and midsize nonprofit organizations.
+Concerts can be some of the most fun events to host once everything comes together.
+Still, they have a very high cost per dollar and substantial upfront costs, making them more suitable for large nonprofits with big budgets and experienced staff.
+This type of event works best when you can secure entertainment and charge a higher entrance fee.

 Tracking Event Data

 No matter what type of event you decide to host, you should always track your data.
 The numbers will help you gauge the success of the event, improve attendance, and determine how to cut costs for future events.
-Consultant Kathryn Hall posted in npENGAGE that fundraisers should track, at the very least, the total amount of contributions raised, expenses, and the number of attendees for each event.
+Some metrics that provide important event insights include the total amount of contributions raised, expenses, social media interactions and engagement, registration sources, and the number of attendees for each event.

-For larger events with many moving parts, or for recurring events that an organization aims to improve on year over year, performance analysis is best managed through fundraising and event management software.
-The reporting tools and dashboards make it less stressful for nonprofits to analyze the performance of their events while also reducing the amount of hours spent doing administrative work.
+For larger events with many moving parts, or for recurring events that an organization aims to improve year over year, performance analysis is best managed through an online donation platform.
+The reporting tools and dashboards make it less stressful for nonprofits to analyze the performance of their event donation page against their fundraising goal.
+It also reduces the number of hours spent doing administrative work.

-Whether you’re hosting a gala, an art exhibit, or a bake sale there are a few things you can do to increase donations on the day of the event, and for years to come:
+Choose your favorite fundraising event type to reach your goal.
+Whether you’re hosting a gala, an art exhibit, or a bake sale, there are a few things you can do to increase donations with your fundraising event idea on the day of the event and for years to come: